Tupac: Resurrection

-Tupac: Resurrection is a 2003 American documentary film about the life and death of rapper Tupac Shakur.
+Tupac: Resurrection is a 2003 American documentary film about the life and death of rapper and actor Tupac Shakur.
 The film, directed by Lauren Lazin and released by Paramount Pictures, is narrated by Shakur himself.

 Tupac: Resurrection premiered at the 2003 Sundance Film Festival on January 22, 2003, and was released in the United States by Paramount Pictures on November 14, 2003.
-As of July 1, 2008 it had earned over $7.8 million, making it the 21st-highest-grossing documentary film in the United States - (in nominal dollars, from 1982 to the present).
+As of July 1, 2008, it had earned over $7.8 million, making it the 21st-highest-grossing documentary film in the United States - (in nominal dollars, from 1982 to the present).
 The film was nominated for the Academy Award for Best Documentary Feature at the 77th Academy Awards.

 Synopsis

 Tupac details his childhood, from growing up with a mother addicted to crack to being taken care of by drug dealers on the streets, as well as the type of jobs he had to do to make money.
 He also talks about his love for poetry, his friendship with Jada, what his lyrics mean, and about the negative resentment the media has had on him.
 This documentary then details his shooting, his reaction to getting shot, his paranoia after getting shot, and ultimately his death.
 The documentary ends with Tupac coming to terms with his life and his past, understanding the wrongs that he has done, as well as giving a monologue about stereotypes of Black men, telling Blacks to not give in to stereotypes and to control themselves, and it also shows the impact Tupac has had on the entire world.